microsoft/vscode-MDTools/README.md

 # Update a selection

-The extension is activated when you load up a `Markdown` file and you open up a menu of commands by pressing `Alt+T`.
+The extension is activated for all file types, and  you open up a menu of commands by pressing `Alt+T`.
 Multi selection is supported for all commands.
 If you select ASCII Art you will get a secondary menu where you can choose the font.

 # Known Issues